Crispy Cajun Chicken Sandwiches

 Not included in your delivery

 • While potatoes roast, in a small bowl, combine mayonnaise, hot sauce, minced pickle, and ¼ tsp sugar (½ tsp for 4 servings).
-TIP: If you don’t like spicy food, add hot sauce to taste. • In a medium bowl, combine sour cream with 4 TBSP water (8 TBSP for 4); season with salt and pepper. • In a shallow dish, combine flour, cornstarch, 1 TBSP Cajun Spice (2 TBSP for 4), 1 tsp salt (2 tsp for 4), and pepper.
-(You’ll use the rest of the Cajun Spice in the next step.)
+TIP: If you like things less spicy, add hot sauce to taste. • In a medium bowl, combine sour cream with 4 TBSP water (8 TBSP for 4); season with salt and pepper. • In a shallow dish, combine flour, cornstarch, 1 TBSP Cajun Spice Blend (2 TBSP for 4), 1 tsp salt (2 tsp for 4), and pepper.
+(You’ll use the rest of the Cajun Spice Blend in the next step.)

 • Pat chicken* dry with paper towels.
 Place between two large pieces of plastic wrap; pound with a mallet or heavy-bottomed pan until about 1⁄3 inch thick.
-Season all over with remaining Cajun Spice, salt, and pepper. • Working one piece at a time, coat chicken in flour mixture, then dip into sour cream mixture until fully coated on both sides; press again into flour mixture.
-Shake off excess flour, then repeat this process two more times, coating each piece in sour cream mixture and pressing into flour mixture.
-Set aside on a plate.
-Discard remaining flour mixture and sour cream mixture.
+Season all over with salt, pepper, and remaining Cajun Spice Blend. • Working one piece at a time, coat chicken in flour mixture, then dip into sour cream mixture until fully coated on both sides; press again into flour mixture.
+Shake off excess flour and set aside on a plate.

 • Heat a 1⁄3-inch layer of oil in a large, preferably nonstick, pan over medium-high heat.
 Once oil is hot enough that a pinch of flour mixture sizzles immediately when added to the pan, add coated chicken.
 Cook until golden brown and cooked through, 3-5 minutes per side.
-TIP: Lower heat if chicken begins to brown too quickly. • Transfer to a paper-towel-lined plate.
+TIP: Fry in batches if necessary; lower heat if chicken begins to brown too quickly. • Transfer to a paper-towel-lined plate.
 Season with salt.

 • While chicken cooks, halve and toast buns. • Spread cut sides of buns with 2 TBSP butter (4 TBSP for 4 servings).

 • Spread cut sides of buns with secret sauce.
 Fill buns with chicken and as much sliced pickle as you like. • Divide sandwiches between plates and serve with potato wedges on the side.
-TIP: If you have some, serve with ketchup for dipping.
+TIP: If you have some on hand, serve with ketchup for dipping.